haroohie-club/HaroohieSite/content/chokuretsu/guide/4.playing-the-game/en.md

 Simply [download melonDS](https://melonds.kuribo64.net/downloads.php) (**v1.0.0+**) from the project website for your platform (Windows, macOS, or Linux) and save it somewhere easily accessible to your computer.
 (If you are using macOS, consider placing the melonDS.app folder in your /Applications directory for ease of access.)

-If you're running Linux, we also recommend the [official Flatpak](https://flathub.org/apps/net.kuribo64.melonDS) provided on Flathub, though that can sometimes lag behind the direct download releases.
+If you're running Linux, we also recommend the [official Flatpak](https://flathub.org/apps/net.kuribo64.melonDS) provided on Flathub.
+The stable release can sometimes lag behind the official one, so consider installing it from the [flathub-beta](https://docs.flathub.org/docs/for-users/installation/#flathub-beta-repository) repository.

 **Playing the game:**